MonoGame/MonoGame.Samples/FuelCell/Documentation/8-FuelCell-Bringing-the-noise.md

 ## It is a bit quiet

-No gme worth its salt is silent, even those that go the extra mile and add accessibility  elements to narate the environment of the game bring some feeling into the environment.
+No game worth its salt is silent (although there are exceptions), even those that go the extra mile and add accessibility elements to narrate the environment of the game, bring some feeling into the environment.

 Sound is a crucial component to the gameplay experience, from background music to sound effects and all round haptic responses. (yes, even vibration is an audio response).

-In this chapter we will introduce the basics allowing you to explorer further on your own by adding background theme music, engine rumble while we power arond the area and a nifty alarm when we collect those fuel cells.
+In this chapter we will introduce the basics allowing you to explorer further on your own by adding background theme music, engine rumble while we power around the area and a nifty alarm when we collect those fuel cells.

 ## Grab those files

-It is possible to generate sounds at runtime and there are some fantasic libraries out there, even for MonoGame to do this, but let us keep things simple using the content pipeline.
+It is possible to generate sounds at runtime and there are some fantastic libraries out there, even for MonoGame to do this, but let us keep things simple using the content pipeline.

 For this section you will need the three sounds we discussed which are included in the source, these are:

 - [Background Music]() to brighten the mood.
-- [Engine Rumble]() to hear your machine roar aross the area.
+- [Engine Rumble]() to hear your machine roar across the area.
-- [Starteld Delight]() as we pick up those precious fuel cells to return to the colony.
+- [Startled Delight]() as we pick up those precious fuel cells to return to the colony.

 Download these files and add them to your content project just as you did with the textures and models, preferably in a folder called "Audio".

-> [!IWARNING]
+> [!WARNING]
 > If you use your own sounds or store them in a different place/folder, make sure you update the paths in the `Content.Load()` calls.
 Else they basically will not work.

 Build your project to make sure the audio is loading as expected and then let us continue to load and play them.